-Payments received by PM13 are split into revenue and principal and are, subject to certain exceptions (see Principal Used for Senior Interest Liquidity below), paid via separate waterfalls.
-All revenue received on the issue (e.g. borrower interest payments, swap payments and interest earned on cash in the transaction account prior to the interest payment date and ERCs) will be applied on each payment date in the following priority of payments:
+Payments received by PM14 are split into revenue and principal and are, subject to certain exceptions (see Principal Used for Senior Interest Liquidity below), paid via separate waterfalls.
+All revenue received on the issue (for example, borrower interest payments, swap payments and interest earned on cash in the transaction account prior to the interest payment date and ERCs) will be applied on each payment date in the following priority of payments:

-- 1. Trustee and substitute servicing fees. - 2.
-Senior Servicer fees. - 3.
-Pro rata, amounts due and payable: (i) under the basis and class A1, A2 currency swap agreements; (ii) as interest to class A2 noteholders; and (iii) redraw facility fees and interest (excluding subordinated amounts) - Should a debit balance recorded on the PDL exceed the balance of the then-outstanding class B and C notes, an amount applied in extinguishing that excess. - 5.
-Pro rata, amounts due and payable: (i) under the class B currency swap agreements (see Interest Risk and Basis Risk below); and (ii) as interest to the class B noteholders. - 6.
-Should the debit balance recorded on the PDL exceed the balance of the then-outstanding class C notes, an amount applied in extinguishing that excess. - 7.
-Pro rata, amounts due and payable: (i) under the class C currency swap agreements; and (ii) as interest to the class C noteholders.

-- 8. VAT to be paid, if any. - 9.
-Amounts applied in extinguishing a debit balance on the PDL. - 10.
-Amounts required to replenish the reserve fund. - 11.
-Other subordinated amounts, including a provision for a reserve to fund any purchase of caps, other hedging instruments in the next period, the subordinated servicer fee, any subordinated redraw facility amounts and deferred purchase consideration.
+- 1. trustee and substitute servicing fees; - 2. senior servicer fees; - 3. pro rata, amounts due and payable: (i) under the basis and class A1, A2 currency swap agreements; (ii) as interest to class A2 noteholders; and (iii) redraw facility fees and interest; - should a debit balance recorded on the principal deficiency ledge ("PDL") exceed the balance of the then-outstanding class B and C notes, an amount applied in extinguishing that excess; - 5. pro rata, amounts due and payable: (i) under the class B currency swap agreements; and (ii) as interest to the class B noteholders; - 6. should the debit balance recorded on the PDL exceed the balance of the then-outstanding class C notes, an amount applied in extinguishing that excess; - 7. pro rata, amounts due and payable: (i) under the class C currency swap agreements; and (ii) as interest to the class C noteholders; - 8.
+VAT to be paid, if any; - 9. amounts applied in extinguishing a debit balance on the PDL; - 10. amounts required to replenish the reserve fund; - 11. other subordinated amounts, including a provision for a reserve to fund any purchase of caps, other hedging instruments in the next period, the subordinated servicer fee, issuer profit, any subordinated redraw facility amounts and deferred purchase consideration.

-Items (4) and (6) above ensure that, should the debit balance recorded on the PDL exceed the balance of the then-outstanding subordinate notes, any PDL debit balance corresponding to the class A or B notes, respectively, will be reduced to zero prior to the payment of interest on any notes subordinate to each respective class.
+Items (4) and (6) above ensure that, should the debit balance recorded on the PDL exceed the balance of the then-outstanding subordinate notes, any PDL debit balance corresponding to the class A or B notes respectively, will be reduced to zero prior to the payment of interest on any notes subordinate to each respective class.